2023 Bangladesh parliamentary by-elections: Gaibandha-5

 The Gaibandha-5 seat is the 33rd constituency of the parliament, which has been in control of JaPa and AL in different times.
 Miah won as a JaPa candidate on this seat in 1986 and 1991.
 Miah later joined AL and lost in 2001 to JaPa's Raushan Ershad, and then he won beating Raushan in 2008.
-He then served as the MP of this seat and as the Deputy Speaker of the parliament until his death on 22 July 2022, winning all elections in the midway as an AL candidate.
+He then served as the MP of this seat and as the Deputy Speaker of the parliament until his death on 22 July 2022, winning all elections in the interim as an AL candidate.

 As the Election Commission announced the election schedule, only three political parties nominated candidates.
 Among four to five nomination seekers, AL nominated Mahmud Hasan as their party candidate, who was the former president of Chhatra League (AL's student-wing) from 2006 to 2011.
-On the other hand, JaPa nominated Golam Shahid Ranju, who was the Vice-Chairman of the party in Gaibandha during the election.
-Ranju also ran as a JaPa candidate 2018, but he lost to Miah by a large margin.
+On the other hand, JaPa nominated Golam Shahid Ranju, who was the vice-chairman of the party in Gaibandha during the election.
+Ranju also ran as a JaPa candidate in 2018, but he lost to Miah by a large margin.
 Apart from these two, Bikalpa Dhara's Jahangir Alam and six independent candidates submitted nomination papers, although four of the independent candidates' candidacy were cancelled after scrutiny.